GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 ### Iteration Handling in TaskChampion

-Currently, task recurrence is handled by the various frontends: primarily TaskWarrior, but also the mobile apps, web apps, and other platforms.
-This means that each frontend has to implement their own recurrence handler, each with its own quirks and syncing issues.

-Task iteration will be handled in TaskChampion, as discussed in [issue 595](https://github.com/GothenburgBitFactory/taskchampion/issues/595).
-This will primarily be done in the Task struct with additions to the constructor and set_status functions.
-This does mean that frontends that primarily rely on the underlying TaskData struct will miss out on task iteration.

-The frontends will see iterative tasks as normal tasks, with due, start, wait, end, and other properties as expected.
-The primary difference will be the new Iterative status and a few UDAs.
+All task iteration is handled in TaskChampion.
+Front ends like TaskWarrior only need to be updated to accept the new `Iterative` task status and call the provided `Task::set_status()/done()` functions instead of directly manipulating raw `TaskData`.

 ### New Task Status

-A new task status will be created, Iterative, for iterative tasks.
-This will prevent current recurrence code from interfering with the iteration system and vice versa.
+A new task status, Iterative, is used for iterative tasks.
+This prevents current recurrence code from interfering with the iteration system and vice versa.

-Note: This could be changed, see [Upgrading](#Upgrading) for more discussion.

-### Iteration Types
+### Iteration Interval Types

-There are several styles of iteration used in todo applications generally, but two stand out as most common:
+There are three types of iteration supported by iterative tasks.

-#### Fixed Interval
+#### Fixed

-When a fixed interval task is completed, the next due date is set to the next interval from when it was originally due.
+When a `fixed` interval task is completed, the next due date is set to the next interval from when it was originally due.
 As an example, if rent is due on the 20th of the month, the next due date will be on the 20th of the next month, regardless of if I paid it on the 15th, the 20th or the 25th.

-This does invite the question of how to handle tasks that are overdue by more than their iteration period.
-If I missed January and February's payments, should completing the task once move the next due date to February 20th or March 20th?
-Lets call just moving to the next interval "fixed" and the next interval in the future "fixed+"
+These are called "fixed" tasks.

+#### Fixed+

+When a `fixed+` interval task is completed, the next due date is set to the next interval from when it was originally due _on or after right now_.
+For example, if I have to take out the garbage bins every week but miss two because I'm on vacation, I shouldn't take them out multiple days in a row to make up for it.

 #### Chained

 When a chained interval task is completed, the next due date is set to the next interval from when it was completed.
 As an example, if I normally get a haircut every six weeks and I got one today, my next one should be six weeks from today, even if I got this one three weeks late, or two days early.

-In order to handle these iteration styles, an "iter_type" UDA will be added, which can be one of "fixed", "fixed+", and "chained".
+In order to handle these iteration styles, an "iter_type" UDA is added, which can be one of "fixed", "fixed+", and "chained".

 ### RRULE Based Iteration Definition